primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

   [24] .gnu_debugdata    PROGBITS         0000000000000000  000f7292
 ```

 If this does not show one or more of the sections, change your build system
 to not strip them.

 ## Known Issues

 ### Android 10

 * On ARM32, the bottom-most frame is always `ERROR 2`.
 This is harmless and
   the callstacks are still complete.
-* Does not work on x86 platforms (including the Android cuttlefish emulator).
+* x86 platforms are not supported.
+This includes the Android _Cuttlefish_
+  emulator.
 * If heapprofd is run standalone (by running `heapprofd` in a root shell, rather
   than through init), `/dev/socket/heapprofd` get assigned an incorrect SELinux
   domain.
 You will not be able to profile any processes unless you disable
   SELinux enforcement.
   Run `restorecon /dev/socket/heapprofd` in a root shell to resolve.

-## Ways to count memory
+## Heapprofd vs malloc_info() vs RSS

 When using heapprofd and interpreting results, it is important to know the
 precise meaning of the different memory metrics that can be obtained from the
 operating system.

 **heapprofd** gives you the number of bytes the target program
-requested from the allocator.
-If you are profiling a Java app from startup,
+requested from the default C/C++ allocator.
+If you are profiling a Java app from
-allocations that happen early in the application's initialization will not be
+startup, allocations that happen early in the application's initialization will
-visible to heapprofd.
+not be visible to heapprofd.
 Native services that do not fork from the Zygote
 are not affected by this.

 **malloc\_info** is a libc function that gives you information about the